makotokw/wp-gfm/README.md

 ## How to work

-The plugin has two convertion.
+The plugin has two conversions.

 ``[markdown]`` as shortcode for PHP-Markdown, convert by using ``\Michelf\Markdown`` class **inside WordPress**.